The Eric Ericson centenary

 But even more interesting is the new piece written by Raminta Šerkšnytė, and which was commissioned for the festival concert in honour of Eric Ericson.
 Just as Ericson commissioned new works from composers who were at the musical forefront, this is music by a composer who mixes established techniques with new ones to explore and discover new sides of whichever ensemble she writes for. Šerkšnytė herself describes her music as if she, like with watercolours, wishes to evoke as many shifts and notes as possible.
 With that level of ambition, an instrument as versatile as the human voice could not be more appropriate.

-The Latvian Radio Choir resolutely tackles the earliest music as well as the most innovative and newly written scores with the same drive and artistic focus.
-Over the past twenty years, the choir and its two conductors, Sigvards Kļava and Kaspars Putniņš, have combined concert performances with opera and genre-crossing projects, theatre shows and much more.
-The choir has performed at a vast number of the world’s great festivals, among them Salzburg and Lucerne, at the BBC Proms, the White Light Festival, the Canadian Soundstreams, and many others.
-Recordings of the choir can be found on the Ondine, Hyperion, Deutsche Grammophon and BIS labels.
+The Latvian Radio Choir has purposefully taken on both the earliest music and the most innovative and newly written music equal impetus and artistic acuity.
+With their two conductors, Sigvards Kļava and Kaspars Putniņš, the choir has participated in opera performances and cross-over artistic projects, theatrical shows and much more over the past twenty years, in addition to their regular concerts.
+The choir has performed at a number of the world’s major festivals, including in Salzburg and Lucerne, at the BBC Proms, the White Light Festival, Soundstreams in Canada, and many more.
+Recordings of the choir are available on Ondine, Hyperion, Deutsche Grammophon and BIS.

 The Estonian Philharmonic Chamber Choir is one of the country’s most renowned and prominent ensembles.
 Tõnu Kaljuste founded the choir in 1981, and as its choirmaster she spent more than 20 years developing the artistic eminence of the choir.
 The choir has collaborated with such outstanding conductors as Claudio Abbado, Eric Ericson, Ward Swingle, Stephen Layton, Sir Colin Davis and Gustavo Dudamel.
 The choir’s recordings on labels such as Harmonia Mundi, Carus, Ondine and ECM have been Grammy nominated 14 times and have received such prestigious awards as Diapason d’Or and Preis der Deutschen Schallplattenkritik.

-Estonian conductor Tõnu Kaljuste is familiar to Swedish audiences after his time as the Swedish Radio Choir chief conductor from 1994–2000.
-The versatile Kaljuste has been a driving force in opening Nordic audiences to music from the Baltic states.
-Within a span of ten years, he founded the Estonian Philharmonic Chamber Choir and the Tallinn Chamber Orchestra, both of which have been extremely successful and perform at renowned concert venues and festivals all over the world.
-He is an acknowledged interpreter of many artists, including Krzysztof Penderecki, Alfred Schnittke, Arvo Pärt and Veljo Tormis and has won several prestigious awards for his recordings.
+The Estonian conductor Tõnu Kaljuste is familiar to Swedish audiences after his time as the Swedish Radio Choir’s Chief Conductor from 1994–2000.
+This versatile musician has been a driving force in awakening interest in the Nordic region to music from the Baltic countries.
+He founded the Estonian Philharmonic Chamber Choir and then, ten years later, the Tallinn Chamber Orchestra, both of which have become very successful and perform at the world’s major concert venues and festivals.
+He is known for his interpretations of the works of Krzysztof Penderecki, Alfred Schnittke, Arvo Pärt and Veljo Tormis, and has won prestigious awards for his many recordings.
+Among his latest collaborations are the Norrlandsoperan Symphony Orchestra, the Wrocław Philharmonic and the choir at Orquestra Gulbenkian in Lisbon.

-Sigvards Kļava has been the artistic director of the Latvian Radio Choir since 1992.
-He has worked with Latvia’s leading choirs as well as with RIAS Kammerchor in Berlin, Nederlands Kamerkoor, the MDR Leipzig Radio Symphony Orchestra and many others.
-He has made more than 20 recordings with the Latvian Radio Choir and has collaborated with several great contemporary Latvian composers, including Maija Einfelde, Ēriks Ešenvalds, Juris Karlsons and Pēteris Vasks.
-In 2000, Kļava became Professor of Conducting at the Latvian Musical Academy in Riga.
+Sigvards Kļava has been Artistic Director of the Latvian Radio Choir since 1992.
+He has worked with the leading choirs in Latvia as well as with RIAS Kammerchor in Berlin, the Netherlands Chamber Choir, the Radio Choir at MDR Leipzig, and many others.
+He has made over 20 recordings with the Latvian Radio Choir, and has had productive collaborations with Latvia’s major contemporary composers: Maija Einfelde, Erik Ešenvalds, Juris Karlsons and Pēteris Vasks, to mention but a few.
+Since 2000, Klava has been professor of conducting at the Latvian Musical Academy in Riga.
+As conductor, he has performed at the Royal Albert Hall in London, the Concertgebouw in Amsterdam, Berliner Philharmoniker, among others.
+He regularly acts as a judge on jury panels at international choral competitions.

 In 2008, the composer and pianist Raminta Šerkšnytė became one of the youngest recipients of the Lithuanian National Prize, her native country’s foremost artistic distinction.
 Gidon Kremer, with whose ensemble Kremerata Baltica she has worked numerous times, has described her De Profundis for string orchestra as the business card of Baltic music.
 Ensembles including the City of Birmingham Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks and Les Percussions de Strasbourg have performed her works. Šerkšnytė frequently participates in contemporary music festivals and events, both as a pianist and a composer, amongst them the Gaudeamus Music Week in Amsterdam, the ISCM World New Music Days and Klangspuren Schwaz.